 Why take a trip to the Amalfi Coast?

 The Amalfi Coast has the typical characteristics of a "cultural landscape".
 The territory offers to its visitors and local people a cultural and artistic heritage represented not only by large testimonies of architecture , but also by important natural elements, gastronomy, handicrafts .
 All that is the result of the interaction between man and nature that has greatly affected the lives of the inhabitants of the coast.

 Headlands, fjords, caves, are some of the superb features of the well-known "Divina", so called in many texts.
 But beyond the scenery and the sea, there's more: la sensazione mistica di un compimento estetico completo, infatti alcuni versi storici recitano: " land beyond the sea, where the waves meet with the mountains " by H.W.
 Longfellow).

-The perfect place to spend your holidays: relaxation, nature and beautiful landscapes
+Amalfi Coast: the perfect place to spend your holidaysm among nature and beautiful landscapes

 The success and reputation the whole Amalfi Coast not only rely on the sea, sunsets and the beautiful landscapes, but also the soul and the influence of men who populate it.
 Amalfi, Positano, Ravello, Minori, Maiori, Praiano, would not be so famous without the help of men who over the years have helped to improve this land in order to give everyone the opportunity to enjoy and experience the atmosphere that the only Amalfi Coast can offer.

 The feelings aroused by the majesty of the Coast have inspired many of the most famous artists of all time, just think about Ibsen, Steinbeck, Boccaccio, Fubini and Gregorovius.